kevinliang43/MOC_Reporting/README.md

 At the highest level, the system must be able to tally the total usage for every Virtual Machine at the MOC.
 Further, the system must be able to aggregate that data across three major segments:
- 1. Project
+ 1. Projects
- 2. Institution
+ 2. Institutions
- 3. User
+ 3. Users

 Each pair of segments has the following cardinality:
  - Project-Institution: Many-to-Many
  - Project-User: Many-to-Many
  - User-Institution: Many-to-One

+"Projects" refers to collections of MOC Service instances.
+Each Project defines an area of control and will have one User that is responsbile for that Project.
-A notion of relative buy-in/investment will need to be defined for all projects with multiple funding Institutions.
+Further, Projects are a recursive data type: sub-projects can be defined on a given project, and reports generated for that projct must include appropriately labeled usage data for all sub-projects.
+The project tree will be rooted in a node that represents the whole of the MOC.
+Lastly, a notion of relative buy-in / investment will need to be defined for all projects with multiple funding Institutions.

 The system will automatically gather data from MOC Service Provider Systems and begin a processing pipeline.
 The pipeline will build an intermediary store of